Medical Appointments: Make Effective Use of Your Doctor’s Time

 As mentioned earlier, physicians diagnose and treat disease.
 They’re not experts in many of the areas of life that become helpful as we age that include: powers of attorney related to healthcare and financial, types of care communities, options for home care, support programs, planning ahead for a person diagnosed with memory loss, community services etc.

-The challenge with the healthcare system is that we don’t know what we don’t know.
+The challenge with the healthcare system is that patients don’t know what they don’t know.
 This leaves us at a clear disadvantage and is where advocates are beneficial.
-The challenges and uncertainty of managing our day to day lives becomes equally as important as managing our health as we age and experience multiple health concerns.
+The challenges and uncertainty of managing our day to day lives becomes equally as important as managing health as we age and experience multiple health concerns.

 © 2012, 2014, 2021 Pamela D. Wilson, All Rights Reserved.